MicrosoftDocs/ai-builder/ai-builder-docs/get-started-with-object-detection.md

 ## Select object names

 In AI Builder, the first step in creating an object detection AI model is to select the names of the items you wish to detect.
 The names of the items you wish to detect need to be in [Common Data Service](/powerapps/maker/common-data-service/data-platform-intro).
-If your data is not in Common Data Service, go to the [Prerequisites](build-model.md#prerequisites) topic for information about how to import data into Common Data Service.
+If your data is not in Common Data Service, view the [Prerequisites](build-model.md#prerequisites) topic for information about how to import data into Common Data Service.

 1. Select **Select Object Names** to view the entities in your environment.
 2. In the right-side pane, find the entity that contains your object names by scrolling the list or using the search bar, and select that entity.